tonyfoosh/foosh_figma_plugin/README.md

 3. **Layout Optimization**: The plugin analyzes and optimizes layouts, detecting patterns like auto-layouts, responsive constraints and color variables.

-4. **Code Generation**: Finally, the optimized structure is transformed into the target framework's code, with special handling for each framework's unique patterns and best practices.
-If a feature is unsupported, the plugin will provide a warning.
+4. **Code Generation**: Finally, the optimized structure is transformed into HTML/CSS, with special handling for squircles, fonts, and other advanced features.

 ![Conversion Workflow](assets/workflow.png)